RebornOS-Team/rebornos-cinnamon-skel/README.md

 # RebornOS Cinnamon Skeleton

-Skeleton for `/home`, used for configuring RebornOS Cinnamon
+Skeleton for `/home`, used for configuring RebornOS Cinnamon.

 ## 1. Clone this repository